Janusz Piotrowicz – Artistic Director

 Janusz Piotrowicz was born in Halifax of Polish descent.
 He began piano lessons, aged two, with his mother, made his Rome début aged seven in the presence of Pope John XXIII and at eleven was offered scholarships to the Warsaw Conservatoire and Eton College, where he became the first Honorary Music Scholar in the history of the school.
 Gifted with a profound musical understanding far beyond his years, he made his mark at school and college with epic recital programmes and was described as “a comet” by his tutors.
 The Oxford Times wrote after his recital at All Souls College in 1978 of the Liszt B minor Sonata and Beethoven’s Hammerklavier: “infinitely musicianly … alive to the constructional virtues, not less than the emotional content, keen understanding of the prophetic writing in this sonata… ability to penetrate into the vast landscape of Beethoven’s creation … infinite depth and breadth of expression … authoritative, magisterial”.
 These same qualities are the essence of his work as conductor.

-Whilst at the Royal College of Music, where he won many scholarships and prizes, he made his London recital début with the Brahms Paganini Variations and the Second and Third sonatas of Chopin, performed Rachmaninov’s Third Piano Concerto in the Windsor Festival, staged cycles of the Beethoven Piano Sonatas in England, Poland and the Great Hall of the Moscow Conservatoire, and won the Nawrocki Prize for the most poetic interpreter in the Warsaw International Chopin Competition.
-In 1994 he was honoured with the Gold Medal of the Chopin Society of Poland.
+Whilst at the Royal College of Music he made his London recital début with the Brahms Paganini Variations and the Second and Third sonatas of Chopin, performed Rachmaninov’s Third Piano Concerto in the Windsor Festival, staged cycles of the Beethoven Piano Sonatas in England, Poland and the Great Hall of the Moscow Conservatoire, and won the Nawrocki Prize for the most poetic interpreter in the Warsaw International Chopin Competition.
+In 1994 he performed to a crowd of thousands at the Chopin Memorial in the Royal Lazienski Park, Warsaw, on the occasion of the 50th Anniversary of the Warsaw Uprising and was honoured with the Gold Medal of the Chopin Society of Poland.
 Janusz has toured in Canada, Denmark, Italy, Hong Kong, Poland, Russia, Spain, Switzerland, the USA, Australia, New Zealand, and Southern Africa, receiving the highest tributes from critics for his qualities of poetry and sensitivity “magical tonal mastery … a velvet touch” Il Tempi, Rome “white hot intensity” The W. Australian “runs and roulades soft as pearls, rather than hard and bright like diamonds” Faro de Vigo, Spain